python/cpython/Doc/library/sys.rst

    current directory first.
 Notice that the script directory is inserted *before* the entries inserted as a result of :envvar:`PYTHONPATH`.

    A program is free to modify this list for its own purposes.
+Only strings and bytes should be added to :data:`sys.path`; all other data types are ignored during import.

    .. seealso::